Why visiting Nilpena Ediacara National Park should be on your bucket list

-Members of the public will be able to visit ‘Nilpena’, as it is commonly referred to via guided tours.
+Members of the public can visit ‘Nilpena’, as it is commonly referred to via guided tours.

 This national park is unlike any other in South Australia, possibly even the world, and will profile the state’s outback region in a whole new light.

-Here’s why it needs to be added to your bucketlist for your 2023 adventures:
+Here’s why it needs to be added to your bucket list for your 2024 adventures:

 1. It has international historical significance